ewierschke/terraform-aws-secrets-manager-rotate-secret/README.md

 attach the function to those subnet ids.
 If no subnets are found, or a specific set of subnet ids are designed, a list of subnet ids can either be provided, or the function will not attach to the provided vpc id.
+Ensure the subnets selected within the vpc can reach the internet or has appropriate vpc endpoints and configuration for private service access to Secrets Manager, SNS, IAM, SSM/ssmmessages/ec2messages, and the SES/email-smtp endpoint.

 ## Secret Structure